Why physical activity is important for children with disability

 - Can these modifications or supports be covered under your child’s NDIS plan?

-It can help to have your child’s disability professional with you when visiting or talking to the centre or service.
+It can help to have your child’s health professional with you when visiting or talking to the centre or service.
 The professional can identify the modifications and supports that are needed to make the activity safe and appropriate for your child, and they can work with the centre or service on these modifications.

 You might need to advocate for your child with disability to ensure they’re able to participate meaningfully at school and in the community.
 You can ask a family member, friend, or volunteer or professional advocate to help you advocate for your child.